NATMAP’s INTRODUCTION OF ELECTRONIC DISTANCE MEASURING TO AUSTRALIA - SIXTY YEARS ON

 Saunders (1965) stated: The Geodimeter has been used since 1950 on several occasions over different baselines to measure the velocity of light.
 Bergstrand himself (1951), obtained a value of 299,793.1 ±0.2 km/sec by combining his earlier measurement with a new determination over a 5.4km baseline on the island of Oland.
 Mackenzie (1954) in Great Britain obtained a result of 299,792.3 ±0.5 km/sec, Scholdstrom (1955) in Sweden obtained 299,792.4 ±0.4 km/sec, and Waller (1956) in Australia, 299,792.5 km/sec.

-In 1957, these results led the 12th General Assembly of the International Scientific Radio Union to recommend the adoption of 299,792.5 ±0.4 km/sec as the velocity of light in vacuo.
+In 1957, all these results led the 12th General Assembly of the International Scientific Radio Union to recommend the adoption of 299 792.5 ± 0.4 km/sec as the velocity of light in vacuo.
 This value was later accepted by the International Union of Geodesy and Geophysics and subsequently adopted by the National Mapping Council of Australia in March 1958 (Lines, 1992).

 MRA-1 Tellurometer (left) and operating panel (right).

-In July 1957 the first Tellurometer was tested in Australia (model MRA-1, S/Nos MA11 [Master] & RA11 [Remote]).
-A comprehensive measuring program was undertaken in the Northern Territory.
-All lines were measured in the triangulation figures in the Wauchope area followed by sixteen lines of the traverse northward to Powell Creek.
+In July 1956 the first Tellurometer was tested in Australia (model MRA-1, S/Nos MA11 [Master] & RA11 [Remote]).
+The Tellurometer had arrived in April 1957 and after some initial testing in the Canberra area was then sent in early May to Brisbane for display and demonstration to the National Mapping Council members who had gathered for their 15th meeting (Rimington, 1957).
+From 24 May to 5 July 1957, Nat Map's Melbourne office tested the units, measuring known lines between Victorian survey control stations that were between 15 and 44 miles in length.
+For short line testing the 6 900 feet baseline at the Army School of Survey at Mt Martha was used.
+During that period the Tellurometer operating procedures were developed.
+To ensure that the Tellurometer could be trusted to work in full field conditions a comprehensive measuring program was first undertaken in the Northern Territory in September 1957.
+All lines were measured, to first order standards, in the triangulation figures in the Wauchope area followed by sixteen lines of the traverse northward to Powell Creek.
 Two separate measurements were taken along each line, as described above.
 By 1959 Natmap had four pairs of model 1 Tellurometers, serial numbers 11, 40, 74 and 318 (Rimington, 1960).
 The Tellurometer proved its worth, and thus a succession of Tellurometer models, namely: the MRA-2, -3, and -4 were all used by National Mapping until around the mid-1970s.

 Operating panels of Tellurometer models (left to right) MRA-2, 3 & 4.